Raising A Good Girl

 She slid her hand down, pausing at the hem of her panties.
 For a moment she just lay there, fingers flexing, toes curled.
 The urge was overwhelming.
 It was a pressure at her core; a restless twitch that wouldn’t let her be.
 She pressed her palm between her thighs, shuddered at the heat and the wetness she found there.
 It was slippery, sticky, and she almost recoiled, almost leapt from the bed in horror, but curiosity kept her rooted.

 She prodded the slippery spot, more out of bewilderment than intent, and for one terrifying second thought she might have peed herself.
-But it didn’t smell sour, it didn’t feel the way accidents used to when she was small.
+But it didn’t smell sour or sting like accidents used to when she was small.
 The wetness was warm, almost soothing, and it clung to her skin in a way that left her breathless.
 She pushed her palm more firmly into the seam where her thighs met, heat blooming from some secret place she’d never noticed before.

 Her fingers slipped and skittered, searching for purchase.
 She tried to find the exact shape of the ache.
 Maybe she needed to press harder, or rub faster, or hold still and count to ten like her mother did, sometimes, when she was about to lose her temper.
 She pictured Elizabeth’s face, twisted and red, her mouth open and desperate, and the image made Lily’s hand jerk in surprise.